 The Deputy First Minister, who holds responsibility for this Measure within his portfolio, gave evidence to the Committee on 10 October 2007.

-On 21 November 2007, the Committee laid before the Assembly a report on its consideration of the Draft Measure.
-A copy of the report is available from the Committee's website.
+On 21 November 2007, the Committee laid before the Assembly a report on its consideration of the draft proposed Measure.
+A copy of the report is available from the Committee's web pages.